 Waikiki boasts a long list of things to do and activities and also serves as the perfect base to get out and see and do just about everything on this island.
-Honolulu is the transport hub of the island so getting to anywhere is fairly straightforward.
+Honolulu is the transport hub of the island so getting anywhere is fairly straightforward.

-Kailua has risen in popularity recently after a spate of high profile visitors, not least of which was the Obama Family.
-This rise in visitors numbers has however not gone unnoticed by the resident of the area who has seen their beautiful sleepy paradise turned into a major tourist hot spot.
+Kailua has risen in popularity recently after a spate of high-profile visitors, not least of which was the Obama Family.
+This rise in visitor numbers has however not gone unnoticed by the resident of the area who has seen their beautiful sleepy paradise turned into a major tourist hot spot.

 It’s not hard to see why the popularity is up now the secret is out.
 This sleepy corner of Paradise only a short drive from Honolulu is a haven of relaxation.
 Beautiful beaches, excellent weather, warm seas with abundant life, and an excellent array of restaurants and bars.
 It’s the perfect spot to get away from it all.